 Maryland Community Supervision, formerly the Division of Parole & Probation, supervises approximately 117,000 cases.
 Some of these cases represent individuals who are currently incarcerated and some individuals have multiple cases associated with them.

-MOMS only displays individuals who are currently on community supervision, approximately 73,000 and not individuals who are incarcerated.
-It is however it is possible to search for individuals who are incarcerated from within MOMS.
+MOMS only displays individuals who are currently on community supervision, which includes approximately 73,000 individuals and not those who are incarcerated.
+However it is possible to search for individuals who are incarcerated from within MOMS.